najonda/performer/_pages/manual/index.md

 In Logic Mode, a track acts a logic operator using two Note tracks as inputs.
 This mode inherits all Note track features and adds two new layouts for the Gate and the Note layer.

 In the Gate layer there is a new Gate Logic layout defining the boolean logic operator for each step.
-The gate logic elaborate the evaluated gate values coming from the two track inputs.
+The gate logic elaborate the stored gate values coming from the two track inputs.

 In the Note layer there is a new Note Logic layout defining the logic operation for each note step.
-The note logic elaborate the stored note values incoming from the two track inouts.
+The note logic elaborate the stored note values coming from the two track inputs.

+> Note: A Note track can only be linked to a subsequent logic track due to the internal architecture of the sequencer.
+This means that the first available logic track must be track 3, linking to note track 1 and 2.

 <!-- Pattern -->